-Misrepresentations often impress and mislead honest readers, who do not carefully review and analyze reckless statements.
-For this reason it may be proper to notice the criticisms of your nameless "Inquirer," in the JOURNAL for Aug.
+Misrepresentations often impress and islead honest readers, who do not carefuly review and analyze reckless statements. or this reason it may be proper to notice the criticisms of your nameless "Inquirer," in the Journal for Aug.
 31st, under the above caption.
 For those who read carefully, and reason upon what they read no answer is necessary.
 It may be observed that the challenge is not accepted.
-Our critic does not offer any evidence-not even critic does not offer any evidence-not even his own testimony-against the claims of Brother Davis, but simply throws dust and smoke, and hides in the cloud.
-The very first sentence in his charge is a misrepre-sentation, and the second is like unto it.
-When and where have I called for "somewhen and where have I called for "some-body, anybody, everybody, to come forth and say something against the peculiar claims of Mr. A. J. Davis?"
-There is not a line that I have, ever written that justifies any such rendering.
-Where have I "sum-moned witnesses to furnish evidence that the seer ever made a mistake in his life, ei-ther in thought word ar deed?"
-The clear ther in thought, word or deed?"
-The clear language of the challenge expressly limits the intent and purpose of the investigation 'Mr. Davis' claims in respect to his psychical experiences and autobiography," and 'psychical experiences" are also limited-by implication-to such facts and phenomena as are susceptible of proof or refutation by human testimony and analysis, and the call was not for "somebody, anybody, everybody to come forth and say something against the peculiar claims of Mr. A. J. Davis," but those who accused him of misrepresenting his experiences, to make good their claims by fair investigation while the witnesses are with us, or forever after hold their peace; and I cannot see how this can be "of-fensive" save to those interested in the post mortem review.

-Not satisfied to let an intelligent public read and apply the plain language of my letter, this critic, in cog., reconstructs it in his own language, to pervert, misrepresent, and mislead; and sains it up in three propositions, thus:
+Our critic does not offer any evidence-not even his own testimony-against the claims of Brother Davis, but simply throws dust and smoke, and hides in the cloud.
+The very first sentence in his charge is a misrepresentation, and the second is like unto it.
+When and where have I called for "somebody, anybody, everybody, to come forth and say something against the peculiar claims of Mr. A. J. Davis?
+There is not a line that I have ever written that justifies any such rendering.
+Where have I summoned witnesses to furnish evidence that the seer ever made a mistake in his life at the seer ever made a mistake in his life, either in thought, word or deed?"
+The clear language of the challenge expressly limits the intent and purpose of the investigation to "Mr. Davis' claims in respect to his psychical accounts the challenge of the investigation to "Mr. Davis' claims in respect to his psychical accounts to the challenge of chical experiences and autobiography," and "psychical experiences" are also limited-by implication-to such facts and phenomena as are susceptible of proof or refutation by human testimony and analysis, and the call was not for "somebody, anybody, everybody to come forth and an area to the come forth and are constituted. to come forth and say something against the peculiar claims of Mr. A. J. Davis," but those who accused him of misrepresenting his experiences, to make good their claims by fair investigation while the witnesses are with us, or forever after hold their peace; and I cannot see how this can be "of-fensive" save to those interested in the post mortem review.
+Not satisfied to let an intelligent public. read and apply the plain language of my letter, this critic, in cog., reconstructs it in his own language, to pervert misrepresent, and mislead; and sums it up in three propositions, thus: "1.
+Of all that Mr. Davis has assumed in respect to his psychical experiences-the claims he makes to the world's faith in his past and present seership, there is no error.

-"1.
-Of all that Mr. Davis has assumed in respect to his psychical experiences-the claims he makes to the world's faith in his past and present seerskip, there is no error.
-There is nothing in the whole record of his life that will not bear inspection and analysis.
-3. Every statement fie may have made, of whatever nature or kind, is strictly true."
+There is nothing in the woole record of his life that will not bear inspection and analysis.
+3. Every statement he may have made, of whatever nature or kind, is strictly true."